ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Examples - Text.rst

                     }
                 }

-.. rubric:: Fonts
-   :name: fonts

 *Fonts* shows different ways of using fonts with the `Text </sdk/apps/qml/QtQuick/qtquick-releasenotes/#text>`_  type.
 Simply by name, using the font.family property directly:

 .. code:: qml